 *This post contains affiliate links.
-I receive a small commission if you purchase at no increase cost to you.
+I receive a small commission if you purchase at no increased cost to you.
 Thanks for helping keep the lights on!
 For my full disclose click here.

 Once you have nailed up all your boards stand back and enjoy all the hard work!
 You deserve it!
-This project isn’t the easiest think to do, especially doing the laundry room!
+This project isn’t the easiest thing to do, especially doing the laundry room!
 LOL

 Okay, I call this the fun part but it is soooo not the fun part.
 Here is where you need to putty all the nail holes and places where you joined boards together.
 Some people don’t do this, it’s really an aesthetic thing and it’s up to you if you want to do it or not.
 Once the putty is dry you need to sand it so that it’s flush with the boards.